Depression Counseling in Broken Arrow

 Genetic Vulnerability: Clinical experience and trials have proven that depression runs in the family.
 However, genetic studies were recently able to establish that a person inherits a vulnerability to depression, but not the disorder.
 This means that a history of depressive disorders in the family increases the risk of developing depression.
 People with a family member suffering from depression are one-and-a-half to three times more likely to suffer from depression themselves than a member of the general population.

 Chemical Changes in the Brain: Additional research indicates that depression can be caused by an imbalance in neurotransmitters .
 Neurotransmitters are chemical substances used by the brain cells to communicate with one another.
-The two neurotransmitters with a major role in depression are: serotonin and norepinephrine.
+One significant neurotransmitter commonly linked to drepression is serotonin.

-A serotonin deficit can cause sleep problems, irritability, anxiety (associated with depression), while a norepinephrine deficit can cause fatigue and a low mood.
+A serotonin deficit can cause sleep problems, irritability, anxiety (associated with depression).
 However, the neurotransmitter deficit is not the only cause of the chemical imbalance.

 One of the following situations can also play a major role in causing depression